-The respondent started his journey to Italy together with 18 other people, starting in Sarajevo, BiH.
+The respondent started his journey to Italy together with 18 other people, starting from Sarajevo, BiH.
 The group consisted of 5 women and 13 men, most of them under 20 years old.
 From Sarajevo, they took a car which brought them to Vribica, BiH.
 From Vribica they continued by foot to Sajkovic and Bosansko, BiH.
 In Bosanko they went to buy some food before they walked towards Croatia.
-To reach Croatia they choose to cross the Dinara Mountains, which the respondent described to be very steep and difficult to cross.
+To reach Croatia, they chose to cross the Dinara Mountains, which the respondent described as very steep and difficult to cross.
 Actually, 10 members of the group voluntarily returned to Bosnia, because the journey was too hard for them.

 After the remaining group had passed the mountains, they continued on a road to the city Kovačić, Croatia.
-In the following days, it was raying a lot so that they could not continue their journey.
+In the following days, it was raining so much that they could not immediately continue their journey.
 Therefore, they decided to rest and hide in the forest for three days.
 After the three days they had finished their food and all the water they were carrying in their backpacks.
-To buy food, the group members continued to walk to the city Knin in the southeast of Croatia (44.046458, 16.203386).
+To buy food, the group members continued to walk to the city of Knin in the southeast of Croatia (44.046458, 16.203386).
 While walking on the main road D1, they were stopped by a police car.
-Masked policemen stepped out of the car and asked them where they are heading.
+Masked policemen stepped out of the car and asked them where they were going.

-He tried to explain to the officer, that his good knowledge of English does not mean that he is the group leader.
+He tried to explain to the officer, that his good knowledge of English did not mean that he was the group leader.
 After some time of verbal exchange, the respondent was allowed to go back inside.
-In the night the police officers brought the group to the Bosnian/Croatian border, in the area close to Bihac, BiH.
+In the night, the police officers brought the group to the Bosnian/Croatian border, in the area close to Bihac, BiH.